srujayreddyv/CSC219-P2-TimeSeriesForecastingusingLSTMandCNN/regression.md

 ## LSTM Model:
 In the subsequent part, we focus on building LSTM (Long Short-Term Memory) models for time series forecasting.
 LSTM networks are a type of recurrent neural network (RNN) designed for handling sequences of data, making them well-suited for time series analysis.
 Notable steps in the LSTM model building process include:

-Designing the network architecture.
+  1.Designing the network architecture.
-  1.Training the model.
+  2.Training the model.
-  2.Monitoring training progress and early stopping to prevent overfitting.
+  3.Monitoring training progress and early stopping to prevent overfitting.
-  3.Saving the best-performing model.
+  4.Saving the best-performing model.
-  4.Evaluating the model's performance using Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) metrics.
+  5.Evaluating the model's performance using Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) metrics.
-  5.Visualizing the regression results.
+  6.Visualizing the regression results.

 Efficient N for LSTM Model:
 This part also involves the determination of an efficient sequence number (N) for the LSTM model.
 Adjusting the sequence length can impact the model's ability to capture patterns in the data.